ethereum/devp2p/discv5/discv5-theory.md

 ### Tickets

-A ticket is a registrar-issued object that allows an advertiser to retry a registration attempt after waiting.

-A ticket is bound to the advertisement, the registrar, and timing information.
+A ticket is a registrar-issued, registrar-authenticated object that allows an advertiser to retry a registration attempt after waiting.
+A ticket is bound to a specific advertisement and registrar.
+The advertisement binding includes the service identifier and a digest of the advertised ENR.
+If the advertisement includes service-specific payload, the ticket also covers that payload.
 The advertiser uses the latest ticket issued by the registrar when retrying the registration.
+A ticket issued for one service, advertised ENR, advertisement payload, or registrar MUST NOT be accepted for a different registration request.

-The exact ticket encoding, signature format, and signature domain are specified in the wire-format document.
+The ticket is opaque to the advertiser.
+The advertiser does not interpret the ticket contents; it stores the latest ticket returned by the registrar and presents it in the next registration attempt to the same registrar.
+The exact ticket encoding, authentication mechanism, signature format, and signature domain are specified in the wire-format document.

-Algorithmically, a ticket contains enough information for the registrar to verify:
+Algorithmically, a ticket contains enough authenticated information for the registrar to verify:

+- `serviceID`: the service identifier to which the ticket applies;
-- the advertisement to which the ticket applies;
+- `enrDigest`: the digest of the advertised ENR to which the ticket applies;
+- `payloadDigest`: the digest of any service-specific advertisement payload covered by the registration, if such a payload exists;
-- the registrar time at which the ticket was first issued;
+- `tinit`: the registrar-local time at which the ticket was first issued;
-- the registrar time at which the ticket was last updated;
+- `tmod`: the registrar-local time at which the ticket was last modified;
-- the remaining waiting duration reported to the advertiser;
+- `twait`: the remaining waiting duration reported to the advertiser;
-- that the ticket was issued by the registrar.
+- `auth`: registrar authentication over the ticket contents.

-The timestamps in the ticket are generated and interpreted by the registrar.
-The advertiser does not need to compare those timestamps with its own local clock.
-The advertiser only needs to wait for the relative waiting duration reported by the registrar before retrying.
+The registrar authenticates the ticket, for example by signing the ticket body or applying a registrar-local MAC.
+A registrar MUST reject a ticket that fails authentication or that was not issued by that registrar.
+The timestamps `tinit` and `tmod` are generated and interpreted only by the registrar.
+They are local to the registrar and are not compared against the advertiser's clock.
+The only timing value used by the advertiser is the relative waiting duration `twait` reported by the registrar in the registration response.

 A retry is valid only during the registration window associated with the ticket:

     tmod + twait ≤ now ≤ tmod + twait + δ

-where `tmod` is the ticket modification time according to the registrar's clock, `twait` is the remaining waiting duration reported to the advertiser, `δ` is the registration window duration, and `now` is the registrar's current time when processing the retry.
+where `now` is the registrar's current local time when processing the retry, and `δ` is the registration window duration.

 The advertiser does not use `tmod` to schedule the retry and does not need its clock to be synchronised with the registrar's clock.
-The advertiser waits for the relative duration `twait` using its own local timer, then retries with the ticket.
+The advertiser waits for the relative duration `twait` using its own local timer, then retries with the latest ticket.
 The registrar validates the retry window using its own clock when the ticket is presented again.

+When a returning advertiser presents a valid ticket, the registrar computes the accumulated waiting duration as:

+    waited = now - tinit

+where `now` and `tinit` are both interpreted according to the registrar's local clock.

+If the retry is too early, too late, does not include the latest ticket, includes a ticket whose `serviceID`, `enrDigest`, or `payloadDigest` does not match the current registration request, or includes an invalid ticket, the registrar SHOULD reject the request or treat it as a new registration attempt according to the registration rules.
+Because the ticket is bound to the digest of the advertised ENR, updating the advertised ENR during a registration attempt requires starting a new registration attempt or obtaining a new ticket for the updated ENR.

 ### Waiting-Time Function